Indian start-ups get creative as coronavirus crisis fuels funding crunch

 “When you look at pre-COVID business models, half of them will not survive post-COVID,” Sudhir Sethi, founder and chairman of Bengaluru-based venture capital firm Chiratae Ventures, said.

-For an interactive graphic on Indian startup funding over the years, please view: tmsnrt.rs/3bfpT7AGraphic - Indian startup funding plunges after record year: here
+For an interactive graphic on Indian startup funding over the years, please view: here

 The funding freeze has been compounded by India’s move in April to step up scrutiny of investments from overseas, a move seen by some analysts as a thinly disguised deterrent to takeovers by Chinese companies, which have been big investors in India’s tech industry.